 Raff notes, however, that given the way coverage for defective building products is categorized, many of the problems that have recently started to arise in relation to low quality imported building goods could be subject to shockingly brief warranty periods.

 “For structural defects it’s six years, and non-structural defects it’s two years.
-Most [product quality problems] fall into the category of non-structural, so it’s really only two years," he said.
-"The warranty period could be even shorter, depending upon the individual case.”
+Mostfall into the category of non-structural, so it’s really only two years,” he said.
+“The warranty period could be even shorter, depending upon the individual case.”